T-TESS Refresh

 Name District/Organization Role

-Alison Davis Waco Independent School District Teacher
+Alison Davis Waco ISD Teacher

-Anabel Ruiz Richardson Independent School District School Leader
+Anabel Ruiz Richardson ISD School Leader

 Angie Betts Region 9 ESC Education Specialist